NEW! Covid 19 links

 Literacy Classes & OSSLT Preparation 2019-2020

+After-school literacy classes will begin the week of January 27th.
 There will be 8-9 sessions in total.
-Each session will be 75 minutes , after school, from 3:30-4:45 p.m.
-Students can sign-up for by filling out this FORM.
+Each session will be 75 minutes , after-school, from 3:30-4:40 p.m.
+Students can sign-up for by filling out one of the two forms listed below.
 Students need to attend ALL sessions for maximum benefit as the lessons are carefully structured and sequential.

 *Note* Use an email you check frequently, as we will be sending information via email once the after school sessions start.